100-Day Calculator

 Calculate week numbers, find dates by week, convert between ISO weeks and dates, and analyze weekly patterns.

-The Week Calculator converts between dates and ISO week numbers, finds the current week of the year, and returns the matching date range when you start from a week number instead of a calendar date.
+The Week Calculator converts between dates and ISO week numbers, finds the week of the year for the reference date on the page, and returns the matching date range when you start from a week number instead of a calendar date.

 ISO weeks run Monday to Sunday, and week 1 is the week that contains the first Thursday of January.
 That convention is used widely in business reporting, production planning, and payroll schedules because it avoids some of the ambiguity of month-based planning.